akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 This action only accepts number, measurement or price collection attributes for both the source and the destination.

-The action is split into 3 different parts:
+The action is split into 3 required parts, and 1 optional:

 **destination**: the value you want to update.
 It is composed of: